 By providing youth with accessible out-of-school enrichment programs, assistance and mentorship, we are part of the solution to close the opportunity gap to achieve greater economic, political and social equality among youth and the communities in which they live, ensuring that members are proactive about their education, their life and their future.

-What began 75 years ago as a club serving boys who needed a positive alternative to the streets, has now expanded, comprising 14 clubhouses throughout Santa Clara County-12 sites in San Jose, 2 sites in Morgan Hill and 1 site in Gilroy that serves both homeless and migrant families.
+What began 80 years ago as a club serving boys who needed a positive alternative to the streets, has now expanded, comprising 40 locations throughout Santa Clara County-San Jose, Morgan Hill, Gilroy, and beyond.

 OTHER INFORMATION